-- Although John does not proclaim himself as the author of this letter (nor does he in his Gospel or the following two letters), all of the key early church fathers (Clement of Rome, Ignatius, Papias, Polycarp, Justin Martyr, Irenaeus, Clement of Alexandria, Tertullian, Hippolytus, Origin, Eusebius) universally agreed without question that John wrote this letter.
+- Although John does not proclaim himself to be the author of this letter (nor does he in his Gospel, or the following two letters), all of the key early church fathers (Clement of Rome, Ignatius, Papias, Polycarp, Justin Martyr, Irenaeus, Clement of Alexandria, Tertullian, Hippolytus, Origin, Eusebius) universally agreed without question that John wrote this letter.

 |“the Word”||(1 Jn 1:1) / (Jn 1:1,14)|